Title 32.1. Health

 "Emergency contraception" means medication approved by the U.S. Food and Drug Administration that can significantly reduce the risk of pregnancy if taken within 72 hours after sexual assault.

-"Follow-up health care" means any physical examination, laboratory tests to determine the presence of sexually transmitted infection, or appropriate medications, including HIV-prophylaxis, provided to a survivor of sexual assault by a health care provider within 90 days after the date on which treatment or transfer services pursuant to this article are first provided.
+"Follow-up health care" means any physical examination, laboratory tests to determine the presence of sexually transmitted infection, or appropriate medications, including HIV-prophylaxis, provided to a sexual assault patient by a health care provider within 90 days after the date on which treatment or transfer services pursuant to this article are first provided.

-"Pediatric health care facility" means a hospital, clinic, or physician's office that provides health care services to pediatric patients.
+"Pediatric health care facility" means an inpatient hospital licensed by the Department pursuant to this chapter that provides health care services to pediatric patients.

 "Physical evidence recovery kit" has the same meaning as in § 19.2-11.5.